ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

  - Parameters name should be in **camelCase**
  - Parameters should be placed under procedure name divided by line breaks
  - After the `ALTER` statement and before AS keyword should be placed a comment with execution example
- - The procedure or function should begin with parameter check
+ - The procedure or function should begin with parameters check
  - Create `sp_` procedures only in `master` database - SQL Server will always scan through the system catalog first
  - Always use `BEGIN TRY` and `BEGIN CATCH`
  - Always use `/* */` instead in-line comment `--`
  - Use `SET NOCOUNT ON;` for stops the message that shows the count of the number of rows affected by a Transact-SQL statement.
 More details [here](https://www.red-gate.com/hub/product-learning/sql-prompt/finding-code-smells-using-sql-prompt-set-nocount-problem-pe008-pe009)
  - Do not use `SET NOCOUNT OFF;` (because it is default behavior)
+ - Use `RAISERROR` instead `PRINT` if you want to give feedback about the state of the currently executing SQL batch without lags.
+More details [here](http://sqlity.net/en/984/print-vs-raiserror/) and [here](http://sqlservercode.blogspot.com/2019/01/print-disruptor-of-batch-deletes-in-sql.html)
  - Use `TOP` expression with `()`:
 ```tsql
 -- Not working without ()